LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booster-rockets/bestpractices.rst

 For years, the education community has debated the best approach for *homework*.
 Should it be scored or not?
 What is the proper amount?
 Should it be even be assigned?
-Many reports begin with "Studies have shown…", but no universally accepted conclusion has emerged.
+Many reports begin with "Studies have shown…," but no universally accepted conclusion has emerged.

 We cannot possibly restate all the conclusions here, nor will we present any